Madonahs/Nano-Degree-Projects/README.md

 **Budgeting Buddy**

 Budgeting Buddy is a simple App meant to help maintain your monthly and daily budgets, the app is free and you should be able to enjoy all feature without problems.
-To set up your wallet visit the income section and all you want to spend.
+To set up your wallet visit the income section and add all you want to spend.

 ![1024px](https://user-images.githubusercontent.com/11560987/35936884-3214f19a-0c0a-11e8-954d-95fcf159bd31.png)